chinmayk6363/osl-bugsmash/README.md

 ## Website without Bugs:

-We have hosted the bug-free websites for your reference, have a look and have fun debugging :)
+We have hosted the bug-free websites of the same for your reference, have a look and have fun debugging :)

 | Website 👇🏻                | Links |
 | -------------------------- | ----------------------------------------------------------------------------------------------------------- |